countable-web/open-source-corporation/hr/WORK_REQUEST_INSTRUCTIONS.md

+# Delivery Workflow Documentation (for Clients)

-# Submitting Work Requests to Countable
+## Submitting Work Requests to Countable

 We use Trello to communicate work items with our clients.